 If you decided to deploy your app on Heroku, you don’t need to think about a reverse proxy.
 It’s no longer a concern that your app has to deal with.

 If you decided to run your app in a Kubernetes cluster you’ll use 1 of many different ingress controllers, but as for nginx itself it’s debatable on whether or not you’d use it in the same exact way as you would on a self managed server.

 If you decided to deploy your app to your own self managed server then you’d very likely be using nginx.
 You could even use it when deploying to multiple servers too because it supports remote upstreams and load balancing too.

 With the above said, from your app’s perspective I think it’s fair to say that nginx isn’t a primary / critical concern in the same way that your database is.
 In the nginx case, it very much depends on how you decide to run your app in production.

 One amazing benefit of Docker is knowing that if something runs on your dev box, as long as you use the same image somewhere else with the same or similar environment variables you can be very confident it’ll work.

 But nginx is kind of different in this regard.
-If you really want to test that your nginx config is working with production-like settings, at the very least you’re going to need to run a proper DNS server like dnsmasq on your dev box or an OpenWrt compatible router.
+If you really want to test that your nginx config is working with production-like settings, at the very least you’re going to need to run a proper DNS server like dnsmasq on your dev box or have a router that supports full blown DNS.